Skip to main content

 2.1 All full-time, part-time and sessional/part-year staff appointed for an indefinite period, on a fixed-term contract in excess of 12 months, or on successive fixed-term contracts (excluding casual employment) without a break in employment, with continuous service in excess of 12 months, are eligible to apply for financial assistance under this policy.

 2.3 Casual staff are not eligible for financial assistance under this policy.
 However, longstanding casual academics may be eligible for financial support to complete the Graduate Certificate in Higher Education, Teaching and Learning, if this is deemed to be of benefit to UTS.
-Such requests must be endorsed by the faculty and the Institute of Interactive Media and Learning.

 2.4 Staff who begin employment after already starting an award course at UTS will be eligible for financial assistance for that session provided they commenced employment within one month of the census date.

-2.5 Individual work areas may wish to provide additional financial support to staff in areas that fall outside this policy, for example support for staff studying at institutions other than UTS or to supplement the financial assistance provided for in this policy.
+2.5 Individual work areas may wish to provide additional financial support to staff in areas that fall outside this policy, for example, support for staff studying at institutions other than UTS or to supplement the financial assistance provided for in this policy.

 3. Principles